4 ways to better manage your money now so you can maximize your pension later

 - Map out WHAT you want to accomplish (I.e. boost summer cash flow, take a deferred salary leave, save for children’s post-secondary education, build up an emergency fund, etc.)

 - Assign a timeline as to WHEN you want to accomplish each of those items

 - Then work backwards to figure out how much you need to save in order to achieve those goals

 Learn more about how to set goals, assign timelines, and put your own financial plan into motion.

-Then why is it that the latest numbers from Statistics Canada has the national household debt-to-income ratio climbing to an all-time high of 173%?
-(This time last year it was at 169%) That means for every dollar in household disposable income, Canadians now carry $1.73 in credit market debt (which includes consumer credit/cards and mortgage/non-mortgage loans).
+While this one may seem pretty obvious, the latest numbers from Statistics Canada have the national household debt-to-income ratio at 172.3%.
+That means for every dollar in household disposable income, Canadians carry approximately $1.72 in credit market debt (which includes consumer credit cards and mortgage/non-mortgage loans).

 Then there’s the admission from education members themselves that they need help when it comes to getting a handle on their budget: